citp/privacy-policy-historical/h/hv/hvc/hvcc.edu.md

 When visiting [www.hvcc.edu](https://www.hvcc.edu/), Hudson Valley Community College automatically collects and stores the following information about your visit:

-  * the Internet Protocol address of the computer that accessed our Web site
+  * the Internet Protocol address of the computer that accessed our website
   * the type of browser, its version and the operating system on which that browser is running
   * the web page from which the _user_ accessed the current Web page
   * the date and time of the _user's_ request